tide-framework/tide-doc/documentation.pier.md

 Interacting with proxies is performed via messages\.
 However we have two kinds of messages\.
-Messages sent to proxies will be resolved using their **state** and **actions\+** as defined on the server\-side\.
+Messages sent to proxies will be resolved using their **state** and **actions** as defined on the server\-side\.
 SD: what is an actionplus? we did not introduce the terms like that\.

 &nbsp;